Dearborn National/Dearborn Group faces disability denial lawsuit from disabled account clerk of Katz Insurance Group diagnosed with PTSD

 In the lawsuit, the plaintiff is seeking the following relief through the Court:

-- An order to Fort Dearborn Life to pay the plaintiff all LTD benefits due
+- An order to Dearborn National/Dearborn Group to pay the plaintiff all LTD benefits due

-- Granting the plaintiff a monetary judgment against Fort Dearborn Life for all amount due and owning
+- Granting the plaintiff a monetary judgment against Dearborn National/Dearborn Group for all amount due and owning

 - An award of attorney’s fees and Costs